 Our evaluation process has 4 components:

-1. We have created this framework for evaluating the impact and learning for participants, composers, musicians and students through quantative and qualitative data.
+1. We have created this framework for evaluating the impact and learning for participants, composers, musicians and students through quantitative and qualitative data.
 From this we will measure the success of the programme and partnerships, to inform future practice.
 This framework has been informed by HullCoC’s overarching evaluation framework as well as the PRSF’s existing evaluation process.

 2. The impact of Minute of Listening and the accompanying residencies on participating communities and school children in Hull, will be measured via an external evaluation undertaken by Andrew King at Hull University, with support from Dr. Pam Burnard (Cambridge University) whose research focuses on measuring psychological wellbeing as a result of engaging in creative listening.
 Andrew King will engage a research assistant and link to the broader research Hull University undertakes on behalf of CoC.